kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/aws-secret-engine/awsaccesskeyrequest.md

 ## What is AWSAccessKeyRequest

-An `AWSAccessKeyRequest` is a Kubernetes `CustomResourceDefinition`(CRD) which allows a user to request the Vault for AWS credentials in a Kubernetes native way.
-If `AWSAccessKeyRequest` is approved, then the KubeVault operator will issue credential from Vault and create Kubernetes secret containing credential.
+An `AWSAccessKeyRequest` is a Kubernetes `CustomResourceDefinition` (CRD) which allows a user to request for AWS credentials in a Kubernetes native way.
+If an `AWSAccessKeyRequest` is approved, then the KubeVault operator will issue credentials using a Vault server and create a Kubernetes secret containing the AWS credentials.
 The secret name will be specified in `status.secret.name` field.
-The operator will also create `ClusterRole` and `ClusterRoleBinding` for the k8s secret.
+The operator will also create appropriate `ClusterRole` and `ClusterRoleBinding` for the k8s secret.

 ![AWSAccessKeyRequest CRD](/docs/images/concepts/aws_accesskey_request.svg)

-KubeVault operator performs the following operations when an AWSAccessKeyRequest CRD is created:
+The KubeVault operator performs the following operations when an AWSAccessKeyRequest CRD is created:

 - Checks whether `status.conditions[].type` is `Approved` or not
-- If Approved, makes GCP access key request to vault
+- If Approved, makes AWS access key request to Vault
-- Creates a Kubernetes Secret which contains the GCP secrets
+- Creates a Kubernetes Secret which contains the AWS credentials
-- Sets the name of the k8s secret to GCPAccessKeyRequest's `status.secret`
+- Sets the name of the k8s secret to AWSAccessKeyRequest's `status.secret.name`
-- Provides permissions of Kubernetes secret to specified objects or user identities
+- Assigns read permissions on that Kubernetes secret to specified subjects or user identities

 ## AWSAccessKeyRequest CRD Specification